davihdsantos/wamv_speed_control/README.md

 # wamv_speed_control

 This package provides a simple speed control (surge, sway, yaw) for wamv T configuration, providing a cmd_vel topic as an interface.
-This is the basic functionality to use some high-level navigation packages, such as the [navigation_stack](http://wiki.ros.org/navigation).
+This is the basic functionality needed to use some high-level navigation packages, such as the [navigation_stack](http://wiki.ros.org/navigation).

 > before running the tests, build and source your vrx environment.
 This stack runs with the [vrx 1.3.0](https://github.com/osrf/vrx/tree/1.3.0)